ignytis/send2kafka/README.md

   - By default: a `config.yaml` file in current working directory
   - Could be overridden using `SEND2KAFKA__CONFIG` environment variable

+_NB: for Kafka attributes you need to use single `_` instead of `.`: `SEND2KAFKA__KAFKA__BOOTSTRAP_SERVERS=localhost:1234`.
+Single underscores will be replaced with dots automatically.
+The configuration library uses dots as separators which conflicts with Kafka property format.
+In addition, environment variable names are not supposed to have dots._

 ### Parameters

 There are default values provided in the snippet below: